tylermercer/personal-website/src/content/posts/software/free-lunches.md

 than by rendering the entire page, most of which is a static document, from JS.)
 The same goes for
 [docs sites](https://vercel.com/templates/next.js/documentation-starter-kit).
-But there's an implicit premise in the branding and documentation of frameworks like Next.js and Remix that you should use them for any kind of project.
+But there’s an implicit premise in the branding and documentation of frameworks like Next.js and Remix that you should use them for any kind of project.

 Client-heavy React frameworks like Next.js and Remix are hammers---useful,